 As stated earlier, human resources generalists are senior to HR administrators, and their duties vary based on their job levels, skills, and technical/non-technical competencies.

-Organizations prefer HR generalists with at least a bachelor’s degree in human resources management with 2-3 years of experience working in the HR department.
-While the same criteria apply to HR administrators to have a minimum of bachelor’s degree in human resources with 0-2 years of experience as it is an entry-level position.
+Organizations prefer human resource generalists with at least a bachelor’s degree in human resources management with 2-3 years of experience working in the HR department.
+While the same criteria apply to HR administrators; a minimum of bachelor’s degree in human resources with 0-2 years of experience since it is an entry-level position.

 What Does an HR Generalist Do?

-A Human resources generalist is the HR specialist responsible to oversee the operations going in HR departments like:
+A human resources generalist is responsible to oversee the operations going on in HR departments like: